GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

 ### Scripts for Binary classification
 The scripts used in the analysis have been added to this repository inside the folder `./binary_classification_scripts`:
-- `get_data_for_classifier.R`, this script uses the same function used in the statistical analysis to obtain the same statistical groups (background and test groups) and it creates a table with all the useful information to run the classification
+- `get_data_for_classifier.R`, this script uses the same function used in the statistical analysis to obtain the same statistical groups (background and test groups) and it creates a table with all the useful information to run the classification.
+The data is prepared by considering individual gene data points for each donor.
 - `classifier_OSS_vs_LSS.py` and `classifier_OSS_vs_ESS.py`.
 These Python scripts handle the binary classification by running the machine learning pipeline.
 They involve:
     - Splitting the dataset into training and testing subsets
     - Standardizing the data to ensure consistent scaling